jimkk/CPSC559_TermProject/README.md

-This is the repo for our CPSC559 Term Project....The Project idea is yet to be determined.
+This is the repo for our CPSC559 Term Project.

+The project is to create a distributed system.

+Our project is to create an poker game.